pantheon-systems/documentation/source/content/guides/localdev/02-install-configure.md

 ### Changelog

-You can view the most recent Build Tools release and changelogs in [Pantheon's Build Tools repository](https://github.com/pantheon-systems/terminus-build-tools-plugin/releases).
+You can view the most recent Localdev release and changelogs in [Pantheon's Localdev repository](https://github.com/pantheon-systems/localdev/releases).